The History of Chess Variants

 Although there is solid evidence linking modern Chess to the Indian Chaturanga, this, by itself, doesn't establish Chaturanga as the original game.
 Although an Indian origin is the prevailing opinion, some have claimed that the game is of Chinese origin.
 I don't consider a Chinese origin for Chess very credible, and I'll explain why.

 It is noteworthy, though, that Japan attributes its acquisition of Shogi to China.
-Nevertheless, Shogi's similarities with Xiang Qi do not include any of its uncommon features.
-It is played on spaces, it has no Cannons, it does not confine any pieces to a particular area of the board, and it includes new features that distinguish it both from Xiang Qi and other Chess variants.
-So it is unlikely that Shogi is based on a game like Xiang Qi, as Janggi clearly was, and it is much more likely that it was based on a game like Shatranj, which the Japanese then modified into Shogi.
-It is also to be expected that knowledge of Chess would travel to Japan by way of China, since Japan is an archipelago on the east coast of China, and China's immense size would make it Japan's biggest trading partner.
+Nevertheless, Shogi's similarities with Xiangqi do not include most of its uncommon features.
+It is played on spaces, it has no Cannons, it does not confine any pieces to a particular area of the board, and it includes new features that distinguish it both from Xiangqi and other Chess variants.
+So it is unlikely that Shogi is based on a game like Xiangqi, as Janggi clearly was, and it is much more likely that it was based on a game like Shatranj, which the Japanese then modified into Shogi.

-There are two possible explanations for why Janggi is much closer to Xiang Qi than Shogi is.
-One is that knowledge of Chess passed to Japan earlier than it did to Korea, so that the Japanese learned of a game more similar to Shatranj, while the Koreans learned of a game more similar to modern Xiang Qi.
-The other is that China had a weaker influence on Japan than on Korea.
+Assuming Japan did learn of Chess through China, there are three possible explanations for why Janggi is much closer to Xiangqi than Shogi is.
+One is that knowledge of Chess passed from China to Japan earlier than it did to Korea, so that the Japanese learned of a game more similar to Shatranj, while the Koreans learned of a game more similar to modern Xiangqi.
+The second is that China had a weaker influence on Japan than on Korea.
 This makes sense given that Japan is not on the mainland, while Korea is on a peninsula off of China.
 The Chinese were able to march right into Korea, and during its history, it was often a vassal state to the current Chinese dynasty.
 This ties into the third possible explanation, which is that Japan, being a sea-faring nation with several treading partners, gained knowledge of multiple regional Chess variants and synthesized elements of them into their own variants.

-Furthermore, if we look at how culture spread between India and China, India appears to have had the greater influence.
+One last thing to look at is how culture spread between India and China, India appears to have had the greater influence.
 Buddhism quickly spread from India to China, then to Japan and Korea.
 But Confucianism and Taoism, which were of Chinese origin, did not gain footholds in India.
 They did, however, spread east, Taoism influencing Zen Buddhism in Japan and Confucianism becoming dominant in Korea during the Joseon period.
 Turning to games, Wei Qi was a hugely popular game in China, spreading to Japan, where it became known as Go, and to Korea, where it became known as Baduk.
 Yet Wei Qi did not spread to India.
-It is a very different game than Chess, and the only regional Chess variants to show any influence from it are Xiang Qi and Janggi, which both place pieces on the intersections.
+It is a very different game than Chess, and the only regional Chess variants to show any influence from it are Xiangqi and Janggi, which both place pieces on the intersections.
 Given this and the other considerations raised here, it seems more probable that the origins of Chess go back to India than that they go back to China.

 Because of the extensive analysis that has been done on Chess and the knowledge of opening moves that is required to do well in Chess competitively, some Chess players have proposed replacing Chess with a new game that would provide more challenges and require more original thinking.
 Examples of this include Capablanca's Chess, Fischer Random Chess, and Twenty-First Century Chess.